pehal6/Mini-Project-23/README.md

 # Mini-Project-23
-# 🖤 Convert olored Images to Greyscale using OpenCV
+# 🖤 Convert colored Images to Greyscale using OpenCV

 Transform your colorful images into classic black-and-white with this fast and beginner-friendly OpenCV script.
 ---